Dispelling Myths about Dry Drowning

 She says the cases of dry drowning reported by the media in the past few years weren't due to drowning, but rather, other medical issues.
 Children don't show any symptoms for multiple hours or days and then just die from dry drowning.

-“There was a reported death in 2017, but the child was found to have a heart infection, and the death wasn’t related at all to the fact he was swimming.
+“There was a reported death in 2017, but the child had a heart infection, and the death wasn’t related to the fact he was swimming.
 The child that died in 2018 from a reported dry drowning was actually suffering from aspiration pneumonia, because she had water blown into her lungs while playing in the pool.
 Two days later, the fluid developed an infection,” Dr. Groen says.

 Dry Drowning Symptoms

-“While there's a lot of concern for dry drowning, remember, to have a drowning event the child has to go underwater or be immersed in water.
-So, their face must be in water or they have to go under water.
+“While there's a lot of concern about dry drowning, remember, to have a drowning event, the child has to go underwater or be immersed in water.
+So, their face must be in water, or they have to go under water.
 That’s when you can be concerned.
 You don't need to worry if a child swallows some water or plays in water.
 You don’t drown by that,” Dr. Groen says.

 “If there's a known submersion and the child is fine after the event, they'll either stay fine or develop symptoms within two to three hours.
 Drowning deaths don’t occur days or weeks later,” Dr. Groen says.